slatedocs/slate/source/includes/inkling-guide/_schemas.html.md

-## Schemas
+# Schemas

 Schemas describe a record and its fields.
 They contain a set of named data types that can be used throughout the system.
 They can include the common basic data types and native data types for working with common media formats (images, audio recordings).
-You add schemas in Inkling using the **schema** [keyword][1].
+You add schemas in Inkling using the `schema` keyword.

 Types (or [data types][2]) are representations of values of data.
 A type informs the system what the meaning of the data is, the possible values of that data is, what operations can be performed on that data, and the way the data can be stored.
 Types are the most basic building blocks of data manipulation.